JonathanEMillar/pubmed_cli/README.md

 # PubMed command line interface

 This repository contains a command line interface designed to search PubMed for a specific query term and for a specified number of prior days.
 I use this as a tool to regularly view publications in my field.

-Pubmed cli is The program is written in python and uses the Biopython library to interact with the PubMed database.
+The program is written in python and uses the Biopython library to interact with the PubMed database.

 ## Features